affinita/eslint-config-affinita/README.md

 ## License

-Affinita's eslint configuration is available under the MIT License.
+Virtuous' eslint configuration is available under the MIT License.

 See the [LICENSE](./LICENSE) file for more information.